 Thomas D. Cooper

-Mr. Cooper also forecasted the price of natural gas delivered to utilities.
-In addition, he has done extensive work related to the Powder River Basin (“PRB”) coal market.
+Mr. Cooper is responsible for forecasts of the price of natural gas delivered to utilities and the Powder River Basin (“PRB”) coal market.
 He researched, analyzed, and forecasted the PRB contract and spot coal prices, as well as the PRB production, capacity, and employment.

-Mr. Cooper also determined the fair market value of rail lines by estimating the net liquidation value (“NLV”).
-Estimating the NLV required extensive research, as it was necessary to determine the quantity and condition of every piece of material along the rail line.
-The NLV analyses were developed in order to aid clients in negotiations, as well as determine the feasibility of restoring/constructing rail lines.
+Mr. Cooper determined the fair market value of rail lines by estimating the net liquidation value (“NLV”) and the going concern value (“GCV”).
+Estimating the NLV and GCV requires extensive research, as it is necessary to determine the quantity and condition of every piece of material along the issue rail line.
+The GCV requires a forecast of the traffic, revenue, and expenses for the traffic moving along the rail line.
+The NLV and GCV analyses were developed to aid clients in negotiations, as well as determine the feasibility of restoring/constructing rail lines.

-Mr. Cooper is a part of several Surface Transportation Board (“STB”) proceedings related to maximum rail rates for rail shippers.
+Mr. Cooper assisted in developing evidence included in several STB proceedings related to maximum rail rates for rail shippers.
 He assisted in fact gathering and the resulting cost of service and/or forecasted maximum rates associated with transporting various commodities by rail throughout the United States.
-He was responsible for developing a database which was used to estimate various railroad costs in one of the Firm’s STB maximum rate proceedings.
+He was responsible for developing a database which was used to estimate various railroad costs in one STB maximum rate proceeding.

-Mr. Cooper is also responsible for maintaining discovery data received by the Firm during cases.
-He is responsible for collecting, reviewing, logging, and distributing the data to the appropriate members of the Firm.
-He is then responsible for maintaining the discovery log and answering any discovery related questions that may arise throughout proceedings.
+Mr. Cooper is responsible for maintaining discovery data received in the course of a specific litigated proceeding.
+He is responsible for collecting, reviewing, logging, and distributing the data to the appropriate members of the litigation Team.
+As part of the discovery process, he maintains the discovery log and answers discovery related questions that may arise throughout proceeding.

 Mr. Cooper received a Master of Science in Economics from Florida State University in 2011 and a Bachelor of Science in Business Administration (Economics) from the University of Louisiana at Lafayette in 2009.